datstartup/ubuntuopenbox/lessons/m35-essential-operating-system-features.md

 ```bash
 xfce4-notifyd-config
 ```
-These nofification are in a form of bubbles popping out on the desktop (with sound).
+These notification are in a form of bubbles popping out on the desktop (with sound).

 ![notification bubble]({{site.baseurl}}/images/xfce4-notifyd-fullwindow.png){:target="_blank"}